Kubernetes

 Additional Options

-For additional configuration options, including on-premise, using a proxy etc., see the sysdig-deploy readme.
+For additional configuration options, including on-premises or using a proxy, see the sysdig-deploy readme.

 You can also use Helm to